andrewpillar/pfetch/readme.md

 ### Server Side

 There should be little, to no configuration required on the server side provided that the `filterHtml` option is set to `true`, as this will take care of filtering the content.
-Should you wish to do anything on the server side then it is recommended that you use the `beforeFetch` event to specify a custom header to be set on the request, which can then be checked on the server for anyt other actions you may wish to perform.
+Should you wish to do anything on the server side then it is recommended that you use the `beforeFetch` event to specify a custom header to be set on the request, which can then be checked on the server for any other actions you may wish to perform.